MarcusKyung/greenhouse.io-scraper/README.md

 #### By _**Marcus Kyung**_

-#### Program to scrape Lever and Greenhouse.io job pages in order to see open positions and when they were posted
+#### Selenium and Beautiful Soup scripts made to scrape Lever and Greenhouse.io job pages in order to see open positions and when they were posted

 ## Contents: